brunowowk/dnd5e-quickref/README.md

 Find my version of the actual Sheet in action @ https://orbitalbliss.github.io/dnd5e-quickref/quickref.html

-This is a fork of the project updated by niblexis here: https://github.com/niblexis/dnd5e-quickref
+.

 You can find the original project by Crobi here: https://github.com/crobi/dnd5e-quickref

+Which was forked by niblexis here: https://github.com/niblexis/dnd5e-quickref

+Which was forked by brunowowk here: https://github.com/brunowowk/dnd5e-quickref

 Icons